Teamsters Secure New Agreements for Hundreds of Waste Workers

 “Our success at the table was a direct result of our unity.
 When the company saw multiple locals joining in the bargaining sessions, our strength at the table was made clear,” said Chris R. Muhs, Secretary-Treasurer of Local 324 in Salem, Ore.

-Muhs noted that under the new agreement, wages will more than double for Local 324 members.
+Muhs noted that under the new agreement, the economic package will more than double for Local 324 members.
 Youngstown workers also noted the unprecedented gains made at the table.

 “Everybody was strong and opinionated throughout negotiations.
 We fought hard to get this done and are happy with the results,” said Paul Gavin, a 34-year commercial driver at Republic Services and head steward for Local 377.
 “The union always works better when we’re all working together.”